darisees/ansible-wordpress-and-blog-automations/playbooks/README.md

 # Ansible Playbooks

-This folder contains Ansible playbooks for automating the deployment of WordPress and a blog application.
+This directory contains Ansible playbooks for automating the deployment of WordPress and a blog application.

 ## Playbooks Available
 1. **`wordpress.yml`**